eclipse-sumo/sumo/docs/web/docs/Netedit/editModesNetwork.md

 The creation of TAZs require two steps:

-1\) **Creation of the polygon (similar to a polygon shape):** Press *Start drawing* button (or alternatively press ENTER key) and click over the view with the mouse left button to add vertices.
+### 1. Creation of the polygon (similar to a polygon shape) ###

+Press *Start drawing* button (or alternatively press ENTER key) and click over the view with the mouse left button to add vertices.
 Press Shift + mouse left button to remove the last created vertex.
 To finish creating polygon, press *Stop drawing* button (or alternatively press ENTER key again).
 To abort the creation of the polygon press *Abort drawing* button (or alternatively press ESC key)

 ![](../images/TAZMode1.png)
 Basic view of TAZ creation controls